A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

-While for measurement update in the ordinary EKF using the Joseph form of the P-matrix update is beneficial only for increased numerical stability, the Joseph form \textit{must} be used to ensure symmetry in the augmented case \cite{vanderMerwe.2004,Zhao.2015}.
+While for measurement update in the ordinary EKF using the Joseph form of the $P$-matrix update is beneficial only for increased numerical stability, cf. Eq.~\eqref{eq:meth:Joseph}, the Joseph form \textit{must} be used to ensure symmetry in the augmented case \cite{vanderMerwe.2004,Zhao.2015}.
 The augmented Kalman gain $K^\mathrm{a}_{k}$ is then computed based on the output linearization $H^\mathrm{a}_{k}$

 Computation of the indicator matrix $M_{k}$ changes for minor and major updates during the delay period, as described separately in the following.
 The same holds for the output linearization $H_{k}^\mathrm{a}$, which is generally computed as